15 amazing Hudson Valley industrial wedding venues for 2020

 398 Main St., Rosendale, NY

 This is a former Dutch Reformed Church, so no, it’s not industrial, but yes it does have a rustic vintage vibe, big old windows and open space.
 And it’s in Rosendale, a cute little town between New Paltz and Kingston, so there’s plenty for your guests to do.
+The venue fee runs about $4,000, and The Belltower can accommodate 120 guests in its 2,500 square feet,

 100 Brotherhood Plaza Drive, Washingtonville, NY

 What’s more rustic than brick?
 How about stone.
 Brotherhood winery isn’t technically industrial but when you’ve got bare stone walls, wood and steel beams and America’s oldest winery, you’ve got all the raw charm you could possibly dream of.
+The ancient stone shell of its Grand Salon room gives this venue a unique vibe.
+You can also rent the largest underground wine cellar in the country.
+The site fee will run about $6,000, depending on the season and room, and includes chairs and tables.

 2187 Bruynswick Road, Wallkill, NY